 December is one of my favourite times for field work in Murchison Falls National Park.
-Every morning, I head down to the edge of the Victoria Nile and look east as the red sun rises over the southern banks of the swift, broad river.
-In the fledgling day, before the temperatures reach their tropical potential, the air is still cool and often the soil is still damp from the last of the wet season storms during the previous night.
+Every morning, I head down to the edge of the Victoria Nile and look east as the red sun rises over the southern banks of the broad river.
+In the fledgling day, before the temperatures achieve their tropical potential, the air is still cool and often the soil is still damp from the last of the wet season storms during the previous night.
 Within these tropical savannas, changes between wet and dry seasons can potentially alter the entire landscape and shift the dynamics of the complicated community of living beings.
 Those changes are one of the reasons I come to Murchison Falls in December.
 During the latter part of this month, the wet-season storm clouds typically dwindle as the landscape transitions into the dry season.
 I am here to see how these changes can influence this beautiful ecosystem, specifically through the lens of giraffe population ecology and spatial ecology.
 So as I stand on the banks of this storied waterway, I embrace this morning routine as a quiet, contemplative prelude to coming long rewarding day fieldwork.
 I'll be spending the next 11 hours systematically driving the network of game tracks looking for giraffe photographing them as part of a seasonal demographic survey.

 During these surveys, we aim to find and photograph as many unique giraffe in the Park as possible.
 These efforts have already yielded some interesting findings: since the inception of our surveys over a year ago, we have documented over a thousand unique giraffe throughout the Park, which represents a considerable increase over previous population estimates.
 In addition to accurately monitoring population size and composition, this protocol affords us a rather unique opportunity to note the location and health of individual giraffes throughout the park.
 We drive every passable track in the North side of the Park and cover some serious ground in search of unique giraffe.
 This pursuit not only puts us in contact with hundreds of giraffe, but it also gives us ample opportunity to witness firsthand the effects poaching on the Park's wildlife.